Manchas2k4/tc2025/README.md

-# Advanced Programming
+# Advanced Programming (TC2025)
-The repository contains the generated source code for the AD 2019 Advanced Programming material.
+The repository contains the source code generated for the AD 2019 Advanced Programming course.